openid/AppAuth-iOS/README.md

 }
 ```

+This also updates the AuthState object with current access, id, and refresh tokens.
+If you are storing your AuthState in persistent storage, you should write the updated
+copy in the callback to this method.

 ### Custom User-Agents (iOS and macOS)

 Each OAuth flow involves presenting an external user-agent to the user, that